Acer Chromebook Spin 713 two minute review

 The Acer Chromebook Spin 713 takes all the best design features of its popular Spin series of Windows laptops, marries them to a lightweight Chromebook, and then ramps up the power and performance to achieve Intel Evo-certification for a Chromebook.

-While some might consider this overkill, the Chromebook Spin 713 puts all that extra horsepower to good use, making it a highly-portable workhorse for work, school, or travel.
+While some might consider this overkill, the Chromebook Spin 713 puts all that extra horsepower to good use, making it a highly-portable workhorse for work, school, or travel and among the best Chromebooks today.

 Available now in the US, UK, and Australia, the Chromebook Spin 713 sells for $699 / £599 / about AU$980.
 Acer's Australian Chromebook Spin 713 page shows the device as available in the region, but not actual models were on sale on the Australian site so your pricing may vary between retailers.